open-contracting/infrastructure/docs/guidance/assess-against-ids.md

 ```

-If the data isn’t published using the project level data specification, use the [OC for Infrastructure Field-Level Mapping Template](https://docs.google.com/spreadsheets/d/1xHLf_w193pp97zfzhLc_LI-yEXrR_eyscga06Qo1blk/copy) to map the data to the specification and create an OC for Infrastructure JSON file for each project.
+If the data isn’t published using the project-level data specification, use the [OC for Infrastructure Field-Level Mapping Template](https://docs.google.com/spreadsheets/d/1xHLf_w193pp97zfzhLc_LI-yEXrR_eyscga06Qo1blk/copy) to map the data to the specification and create an OC for Infrastructure JSON file for each project.

 <!-- TODO: replace link to google sheets with link to OCP website resources section -->